bminer/node-blade/README.md

 function dialog(msg)
 	= msg
 call dialog("Blade is awesome")#foobar.foo.bar
-//compiler will generate an error
+//compiler might generate an error, or it might just ignore the id and classes
 ```

 ### Dynamic file includes